Mdshaikh08/embedded-systems-journey/README.md

 # Embedded Systems Journey

-A self-designed, day-by-day path from C fundamentals to embedded software engineering — built while targeting roles at NVIDIA, Qualcomm, NXP, Bosch, and Continental.
+A self-designed, day-by-day path from C fundamentals to embedded software engineering

 This repo is my learning log: every folder is a working day, every commit is real progress (bugs included).
 It's not a tutorial I copied — it's the record of me building each concept from scratch, debugging it myself, and writing it down.